Online Since 1998, Counting Since 2004

 Ferengi are a species from StarTrek that was particularly highlighted in Deep Space 9.
 Their religion is commerce and their society is determined by profit.

 The Ferengi believe that the universe is held together by the Great Material Continuum, also known as the Great River.
 The Ferengi believe that each part of the universe has too much of one thing, but not enough of another, and it is through the continual flow of the Great River that wants and needs can be fulfilled, if one navigates the River with sufficient entrepreneurial skill.
-By request and especially for Nicola, here are the complete Ferengi rules of acquisition.
+By request, here are the complete Ferengi rules of acquisition.

 Silvia Hartmann writes: In my travels around the web, I come across some really interesting people who do wonderful and creative things.